neondatabase/website/next/content/docs/guides/stepzen.md

 }
 ```

-This GraphQL query is translated to the following SQL query, which is run on the Neon PostgreSQL database:
+This GraphQL query is translated to the following SQL query, which is run on the Neon PostgreSQL database.

 ```sql
 SELECT name, email FROM public.customer WHERE id = $1
 ```

-And together with the previous query, it translates to the following SQL query for the Neon PostgreSQL database:
+And together with the previous query, it is translated to the following SQL query for the Neon PostgreSQL database:

 ```sql
 SELECT id, shippingcost, customerid FROM public.order